 “In 2024 I suffered a nasty head laceration at work that wasn’t my fault but was hesitant about making a claim.
 Being put off by the big name corporate injury lawyers you see on tv and their flashy advertising I searched for an independent option in my area and found Marley Solicitors.
 The initial phone consultation I had with Yasmin Ishrat was great, she was professional but extremely friendly and understanding of my case, all my hesitations were put to rest during the call and I knew that making an injury claim was the right choice.

 My claim took just over 4 months and I received £1500 which I’m happy with.
 My first and hopefully last time having to make an injury claim, but I would definitely recommend Marley Solicitors to anyone and confidently use their services again if needed.
-Many thanks to everyone there who helped with my claim.”
+Many thanks to everyone there who helped.”

 Can I still claim compensation if I contributed to the accident?

-Yes, it is possible to make a claim even if you were partially at fault for the accident.
+The short answer is, yes.
 This is called contributory negligence.
-In such cases, the compensation amount may be reduced based on the extent of your responsibility, but you can still receive compensation for the employer’s failure to meet safety standards or provide appropriate training.
-A solicitor can assess your case and help determine your eligibility.
+In cases such as these, the compensation amount may be reduced based on the extent of your responsibility, but, you can still receive compensation for the employer’s failure to meet safety standards or provide the appropriate training you should have had.
+A solicitor will assess your case and help determine your eligibility.

 What is the time limit for making a workplace injury claim?

-Generally, you have three years from the date of the injury or from when you first realised the injury was related to work.
-In certain situations, such as cases of occupational diseases or illnesses, the time limit may be extended.
-It’s recommended to begin your claim as early as possible to ensure you don’t miss the deadline.
+In most cases you will have three years from the date of the injury or from when you first realised the injury was related to work.
+In certain situations, such as cases of occupational diseases or illnesses, the time limit can be extended.
+It’s recommended to begin the process as early as possible to make sure you don’t miss the deadline, our solicitors are happy to help at every step.

 Do I need to go to court to make a claim?

-Not necessarily.
-Most claims are settled without the need for court intervention.
-If your employer accepts liability, the matter can often be resolved through negotiations.
-However, if the case goes to court, we will support you every step of the way and represent you in court if required.
+Not necessarily, most of the claims that we deal with can be settled without the need for any court intervention.
+If your employer accepts liability for your workplace injury, the matter is often resolved through a negotiation.
+However, if your case goes to court, we will support you every step of the way and will be happy to represent you in court if required.

 Will my employer find out if I make a claim?

-Yes, your employer will be informed of the claim, but they cannot legally punish or discriminate against you for asserting your rights.
-Making a claim is a legal process, and it’s unlawful for your employer to retaliate in any way.
-Our goal is to make the process as straightforward as possible and protect your job security.
+Yes, your employer will always be informed about the claim you are making, however, they cannot legally punish or discriminate against you for asserting your rights.
+As this is a legal process; it is unlawful for your employer to retaliate in any way.
+The goal we have is to make the process as straightforward as possible and make sure your job security is protected.

 Can I make a claim if I’m self-employed or on a zero-hours contract?

-Yes, you can still make a claim if you’re self-employed or on a zero-hours contract.
+Yes, you are still able to make a claim if you’re self-employed or on a zero-hours contract.
 Even though you may not have the same employment rights as full-time workers, you can still claim compensation if your injury was caused by negligence on the part of the employer or a third party.
-We can help you understand your rights and options based on your specific work status.
+Marley Solicitors can help you understand your rights and options based on your specific work status.

 Can I claim for stress or mental health issues caused by my job?